111ayushkhare/android-quakeInfo/README.md

 * Fetching the earthquake data is done in a background thread without blocking the UI thread with help of **Kotlin-Coroutines**.
 * The app uses **Retrofit-library** for calling and setting up the API service and **Moshi-converter** for decoding the fetched the **JSON data**.
 * The fetched data is displayed in a **Recycler view** where each item is **card view** conatining Magnitude, Location, Date and Time of the earthquake.
-* The app has two fragments - Earthquake Overview Fragment & Earthquake Detail Fragment (left).
-Navigation between these two fragmets is done by implementing **Android's Jetpack Navigation**.
 * Different color schemes for light and dark themes.

 ## Demo of app working